-Exploratory Analyses of Conversation Processing: To determine whether brain regions outside the functionally-localized language and ToM regions were specifically responsive to comprehensible dialogue, we performed a whole-brain analysis using the [Forward Dialogue > Forward Monologue] > [Backward Dialogue > Backward Monologue] contrast.
-Since there were no significant clusters at the preregistered TFCE-corrected (threshold free cluster enhancement) threshold of p<.001, we report exploratory whole-brain results using an uncorrected threshold of p<.001 (two-tailed, 19 degrees of freedom).
-We then performed exploratory univariate, ss-fROI analyses in conversation regions of interest, i.e., the regions that responded most to comprehensible dialogue in the whole-brain interaction.
-We created 10mm spheres around the center of gravity (COG) for each significant cluster with at least 10 voxels from the group-level whole-brain analysis.
-To create ss-fROIs, an in-lab script iteratively used the z-stat image of each 3/4 combined runs (i.e., each 'fold') to determine the top 100 voxels for a given subject, ROI, and contrast (in this case, the "comprehensible dialogue" interaction contrast).
+To determine whether brain regions outside the functionally localized language and ToM regions were specifically responsive to comprehensible dialogue, we performed a whole-brain analysis using the [Forward Dialogue > Forward Monologue] > [Backward Dialogue > Backward Monologue] contrast.
+Since there were no significant clusters at the preregistered TFCEcorrected (threshold free cluster enhancement) threshold of p < 0.001, we report exploratory whole-brain results using an uncorrected threshold of p < 0.001 (two-tailed, 19 df).
+We then performed exploratory univariate, ss-fROI analyses in conversation regions of interest (that is, the regions that responded most to comprehensible dialogue in the whole-brain interaction).
+We created 10 mm spheres around the center of gravity for each significant cluster with at least 10 voxels from the group-level whole-brain analysis.
+To create ss-fROIs, an in-lab script iteratively used the z-stat image of each 3/4 combined runs (i.e., each fold) to determine the top 100 voxels for a given subject, ROI, and contrast (in this case, the comprehensible dialogue interaction contrast).
 Critically, this iterative approach ensured that analyzed responses came from independent data that were not used to select an individual's top-100 voxels.
 We then used the cope image from the left-out run of a given iteration to extract the betas per condition from these selected top voxels.
-Statistical analyses were conducted in R. Conditions were compared using linear mixed effects models; t-tests used Satterthwaite's method.
-To test for interactions within regions, we used: lmer(mean_topvoxels_extracted~f_or_bd_or_m+(1|participantID), REML = FALSE).
+Statistical analyses were conducted in R. Conditions were compared using linear mixed effects models; t tests used Satterthwaite's method.
+To test for interactions within regions, we used: lmer(mean_topvoxels_extracted ~ f_or_b d_or_m + (11 participantID), REML = FALSE).